lluppes/pikeypad/README.md

 5. Deploy the project to your Pi and test it out!

 ###Using this in your project
 If you want to use it in other projects, all you should need is the MatrixKeypadMonitor.cs file.
-Include that and then put this code in your code somewhere
+Include that file and then put this code in your code somewhere.
 ```
   // The List on the next line is the GPIO pins that you hooked up
   var matrixPad = new MatrixKeypadMonitor(new List<int> { 16, 20, 21, 5, 6, 13, 19, 26 });